quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part12_Finding_Excepti.md

 :p What is the common mistake regarding the UCC's application?
 ??x
 A common mistake is assuming that the UCC does not apply to contracts for the sale of goods worth less than $500.
 In fact, the UCC applies to all sales of goods, regardless of value.
-For transactions valued under $500, the specific statute of frauds provisions in the UCC do not apply.
+For transactions valued under$500, the specific statute of frauds provisions in the UCC do not apply.

 For instance, if a contract is for the sale of goods worth less than $500, the usual requirement that such contracts be in writing (statute of frauds) does not apply. x??